Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 At minimum, the following install configurations must be supported:

 - **Core SDK**: default developer installation
-- **Runtime Only**: minimal runtime footproint for executing prebuilt applications and redistribuition workflows
+- **Runtime Only**: minimal runtime footprint for executing prebuilt applications and redistribution workflows
 - **Developer Tools Only**: debugging, profiling, and diagnostics when runtime is already present
 - **Custom**: component-level selection for advanced users where supported by package dependency rules